camunda-community-hub/community/extension-lifecycle.md

 * To add this badge to your repository, add the following code at the top of your extension's README file: ```[![](https://img.shields.io/badge/Lifecycle-Proof%20of%20Concept-blueviolet)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#proof-of-concept-)```

 ### Incubating <img src="https://img.shields.io/badge/Lifecycle-Incubating-blue" alt="Blue Shields.io badge that reads Lifecycle: Incubating">
-* Extensions with the, ‘Incubating’ label provide some degree of stability which is defined and adhered to by the project’s maintainer, community support, and are actively maintained and updated.
+* Extensions with the ‘Incubating’ label provide some degree of stability which is defined and adhered to by the project’s maintainer, community support, and are actively maintained and updated.
 Documentation gaps, roadblocks, bugs, and other issues are to be expected.
 There is currently no set time limit for an extension to move out of incubation status.
 * To add this badge to your repository, add the following code at the top of your extension's README file: ```[![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)```

 ## Stable <img src="https://img.shields.io/badge/Lifecycle-Stable-brightgreen" alt="Green Shields.io badge that reads Lifecycle: Stable">